Houston riot of 1917

-The Houston riot of 1917 was a mutiny and riot by 156 soldiers from the all-black 24th Infantry Regiment of the United States Army, taking place on August 23, 1917, in Houston, Texas.
-The incident occurred within a climate of overt hostility from members of the all-white Houston Police Department (HPD) against members of the local black community and black soldiers stationed at Camp Logan.
-Following an incident where police officers arrested and assaulted some black soldiers, many of their comrades mutinied and marched to Houston, where they opened fire and killed eleven civilians and five policemen.
-Five soldiers themselves were also killed as a result of the riot.
-In accordance with policies of the time, the soldiers were tried at three courts-martial; thirteen were executed, and 41 were sentenced to life imprisonment.
+A mutiny and riot by 156 soldiers from the all-black 24th Infantry Regiment of the United States Army took place on August 23, 1917 in Houston, Texas.
+The incident occurred within a climate of overt racist hostility from members of the all-white Houston Police Department (HPD) against members of the local black community and black soldiers stationed at Camp Logan.
+Following an incident where police officers arrested and assaulted black soldiers, many of their comrades mutinied and marched to Houston.
+There they opened fire and killed eleven civilians and five policemen.
+Five soldiers also died, (four to friendly fire and one to suicide).

+In accordance with the military laws of the time, 118 soldiers were tried in three courts-martial.
+This was the largest murder trial in US history.
+A total of 110 were convicted, of whom 19 were executed and 63 were sentenced to life imprisonment.

-Gregg Andrews, author of Thyra J. Edwards: Black Activist in the Global Freedom Struggle, wrote that the riot "shook race relations in the city and created conditions that helped to spark a statewide surge of wartime racial activism".
+Gregg Andrews, author of Thyra J. Edwards: Black Activist in the Global Freedom Struggle, wrote in 2011 that the riot "shook race relations in the city and created conditions that helped to spark a statewide surge of wartime racial activism".

-Preliminary situation
+In November 2023, the Army set aside all 110 convictions.
+It acknowledged the servicemen had not received fair trials in the racist climate of the time period.
+The Army gave all the men honorable discharges.

+Background

-Shortly after the United States declared war on Germany in the spring of 1917, the War Department rushed to construct two new military installations in Harris County, Texas — Camp Logan and Ellington Field.
+In the Spring on 1917, the United States formally entered World War I. The War Department rushed to construct two new military training facilities, Camp Logan and Ellington Field, both located in Harris County, Texas..
 On July 27, 1917, the United States Army ordered the 3rd Battalion of the all-black 24th Infantry Regiment to guard the Camp Logan construction site.
-The regiment traveled to Houston by train from their camp at Columbus, New Mexico, accompanied by seven commissioned officers.
+The regiment traveled to Houston by train from their camp at Columbus, New Mexico, and were accompanied by seven commissioned officers who were white.